SAP-samples/xsc-cap-migration/DataMigration.md

    GRANT SELECT ON SCHEMA _SYS_BI TO <username>;
    ```

-5. The data migration user should also have the necessary privileges for each source schema that has to be migrated.
+5. The data migration user should also have the necessary privileges for each source schema that has been migrated.
 To grant that execute the following query:

    ```
    GRANT SELECT ON SCHEMA "<SCHEMA_NAME>" TO <username>;
    ```

-6. **Note:** If the Source HANA Database is in the Neo environment, then execute the following query:
+6. **Note:** If the Source SAP HANA Database is in the Neo environment, then execute the following query:

    ```
    GRANT SAP_INTERNAL_HANA_SUPPORT TO <username>; -- Only required when migrating SAP HANA databases in the Neo environment